 This is a good example of when a pattern quickly jumps out of a plot.
 We can see that the firewall traffic for the day ranges from around 7 gigabytes up to 19 gigabytes, and we range from 12 to 27 million packets.
 The linear relationship is very clear here: as we see more packets we see more bytes.
 Now this isn’t exactly a news flash or all that informative, but if we have data where we aren’t sure what’s in it, a simple scatter plot can do wonders.
 Figure 6.10 is an example of a scatter plot where we can quickly see something we didn’t know.
 This time we are putting the time of day along the x-axis against the number of sessions on the y-axis.

-Figure Figure 6.10 Dot Plot: Packets over Time [FILENAME 793725c06f010]
+Figure 6.10 Dot Plot: Packets over Time [FILENAME 793725c06f010]

 We did a couple of extra things here.
 We dropped some faint lines down from the points to give just a hint of a bar chart and visually tie the points (which are rather bunched up) back to the x-axis.
 We also wanted to highlight the repeating element of time so we darkened the line at the top of the hour and changed the points to be red every 30 minutes.
 It’s obvious to see why we did that.
 There is a noticeable dip at the top of the hour and not much significant change at the half-hour marks, but we wanted to emphasize those times for easier comparison (remember the preattiventive processing?).
 Perhaps it’s a meeting-heavy culture and people are walking to a new meeting around that time and not surfing.
 Who knows, but the pattern really jumps out with a simple scatter plot here.